Performing Rights: Contemporary Art, Public Institutions and the Refugee Condition

 3 – 5pm

-Join us for a research seminar led by Anthony Downey, Professor of Visual Cultures in the Middle East and North Africa at Birmingham School of Art, in which he will discuss Contemporary Art and Public Institutions in relation to the Refugee Condition.
+Anthony Downey, Professor of Visual Cultures in the Middle East and North Africa at Birmingham School of Art, joined us for a research seminar where he discussed Contemporary Art and Public Institutions in relation to the Refugee Condition.

 If the disavowal or absence of legal and political representation before the law is a feature of being a refugee, then what happens when artistic representation is inserted into this already compromised regime of visibility?